King Arthur's Disasters

 King Arthur's Disasters was the highest-rated new CITV show during spring 2005.
 It regularly achieved an audience share of over 20% of children and it regularly won its time slot against CBBC.
 In 2006 the show was nominated for a children's BAFTA for Best Animation; however, it lost to The Amazing Adrenalini Brothers.
-It airs on Pop in the UK.

 Story

 Princess Guinevere requests a certain object, animal, or being which she apparently desperately wants or truly has need of.
 Arthur accepts, in return for her agreed hand in marriage.
 Arthur, usually accompanied by Merlin, will set off on a quest which sometimes included other people to gain the item required.
 He is beset by numerous dangers before finally reaching his goal, however something will always ruin it or its effects and Guinevere will never be pleased, or if she is, soon after she will be displeased.
 The enemies to the king are his two rebellious knights, Sir Lancelot and Sir Martyn, who constantly quarrel between each other but share the king as a common enemy.